 1Jn 5:2 By this we know that we love the children of God, when we love God, and keep his commandments.

 1Jn 5:3 For this is the love of God, that we keep his commandments: and his commandments are not grievous.

 Joh 15:10 If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.

 Joh 14:15 If ye love me, keep my commandments.

 Joh 14:21 He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.

 We can see from these sample verses that the Church has been directed (commanded) to keep God’s commandments.
-They all say something like, if you love me you will keep my commandments.
+They all say something like, if you love me, you will keep my commandments.
 This is how we know we love God, because we keep His commandments.
-We know of course that this does not mean that the Church is suppose to keep the law of Moses, but rather the new law of Jesus Christ.
+We know of course that this does not mean that the Church is supposed to keep the law of Moses, but rather the new law of Jesus Christ.
 Jesus taught us that all the law is summarized in two statements.
 Love the Lord your God with all of your heart and then love your neighbor as yourself.
 Jesus gave the church a new commandment to love one another.
 This new commandment fulfills all of the Old Testament law.
-If you love your neighbor you are not going to steal from them, you are not going to cheat them, you are not going to commit adultery with their spouse, you are not going to do anything that will harm them or cause them pain, emotionally, physically, mentally or spiritually.
+If you love your neighbor, you are not going to steal from them, you are not going to cheat them, you are not going to commit adultery with their spouse, you are not going to do anything that will harm them or cause them pain, emotionally, physically, mentally or spiritually.
 This is the law of LOVE!
 So let’s look at scriptures concerning those who have the testimony of Jesus Christ, who could this describe?

 1Co 1:6 Even as the testimony of Christ was confirmed in you: